 Final Take

-Golden Gate Las Vegas works best as a location-first downtown stay, not a comfort-driven hotel.
+Golden Gate works best as a location-first Downtown stay, not a comfort-driven hotel.
 Its value lies in being directly embedded in the Fremont Street Experience, while its small rooms, noise, and minimal amenities define the tradeoffs.

 If your priority is immersion in downtown energy and you’re comfortable treating the room as a place to sleep, Golden Gate delivers.
-If comfort, space, or quiet matter more, larger Fremont Street hotels will be a better fit.
+If comfort, space, or quiet matter more, larger Fremont Street hotels like Fremont may be a better fit.